StarpTech/bootme/packages/bootme-projectx/README.md

 # bootme-projectx

-Example of how to load a Bootme pipeline template from a NPM package.
+Example of how to load the JSON pipeline definition from a NPM package.

 ```
 npm i bootme-projectx